karthikchaganti/Stockafolio-Insight-Project/README.md

 ### The Stack
- - Built on Amazon Webservices EC2
+ - Built on Amazon Web Services EC2 - m4.4x large clusters total containing 8 Nodes with a total of 512 GB of RAM.
+ - 1 TB of Magnetic Storage has been used.

 | Tecnology     | Purpose       |